AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

 Allowed Static Predicate Content (2)
 --------------------------------------

-* Case expressions in which dependent expressions are static and selected by the current instance
+* Case expressions in which dependent expressions are static and selected by current instance

    .. code:: Ada